Are you fighting fatigue and tiredness every day?

 What my observations tell me, is that motherhood requires an extreme physical strength.

 But it is nothing like going to the gym for an hour.

-The moving, lifting, squatting, bending, stroller-pushing, carrying and so on, doesn’t stop.
-Well, eventually it ceases of course, once the children grow up a little.
+The moving, lifting, squatting, bending, stroller-pushing, carrying and so on, don’t stop.
+Well, eventually this ceases of course, once the children grow up a little.
 But for the first few years, our energy is drained daily merely from physical activity alone.

 Then there is emotional tiredness.

 Moms are often the CPU of the household.